Pointer

 Adopting a Pointer

-Learn about about acquiring a Pointer - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Pointer - the pros and cons of adopting versus going through a breeder, and associated costs.